On R-trees, homotopies, and covering maps: -tree factorization of paths and loops

 \begin{definition} Let $\alpha,\beta:\ui\to X$ be paths in a topological space $X$. \begin{enumerate} \item We say that $\beta$ is a \textit{geodesic $\bbr$-tree reduction of} $\alpha$, and we write $\alpha\geq_{\bbr}\beta$, if there is an $\bbr$-tree $T$, a path $p:\ui\to T$, an injective path $r:\ui\to T$ with $p(i)=r(i)$ for $i\in\{0,1\}$, and a map $f:T\to X$ such that $f\circ p=\alpha$ and $f\circ r=\beta$. \item We say that $\alpha$ and $\beta$ are \textit{$\bbr$-tree homotopic}, and we write $\alpha\den\beta$, if $\alpha\ov{\beta}$ is a loop that factors through an $\bbr$-tree, that is, if $\alpha(i)=\beta(i)$ for $i\in\{0,1\}$ and if there exists an $\bbr$-tree $T$, a loop $\ell:\ui\to T$ and a map $f:T\to X$ such that $f\circ\ell=\alpha\ov{\beta}$. \end{enumerate} \end{definition}

 Note that where the last implication holds since $\bbr$-trees are contractible.
+Geodesic $\bbr$-tree reduction is our formalization of removing backtracking, as mentioned in the introduction and abstract.
 Also, if $\alpha\den\beta$ where $\beta$ is injective, then $\alpha\geq_{\bbr}\beta$.
 Certainly, $\den$ is reflexive and symmetric.
-However, the transitivity of $\den$ is less clear.
+However, the transitivity of $\den$ does not hold in general, see Corollary \ref{corollarynottransitive}.
 In a given space, transitivity of $\den$ is equivalent to whether or not each path admits a unique (up to $\equiv$) ``maximally reduced" geodesic $\bbr$-tree reduction.
 One must be wary of this temptation as our main result implies that there exist some paths in the plane which fail to have unique maximally reduced representatives.
 We note some key properties of $\den$ and $\geq_{\bbr}$ that \textit{do} hold.

 \begin{remark} If $T_1$ and $T_2$ are $\bbr$-trees, $f_1:\ui\to T_1$ is an injective path, and $f_2:\ui\to T_2$ is any path, then the pushout of $f_1$ and $f_2$ is an $\bbr$-tree.
 Indeed, this pushout is obtained by attaching the closure of each connected component of $T_1\backslash f_1(\ui)$ to $T_2$ at a point along the image of $f_2$.
 This fact can be used to show the following. \begin{enumerate} \item $\geq_{\bbr}$ is transitive and is antisymmetric up to equivalence, that is, $\alpha\geq_{\bbr}\beta$ and $\beta \geq_{\bbr}\alpha$ $\Rightarrow$ $\alpha\equiv \beta$.
 Hence, $\geq_{\bbr}$ induces a partial order on path-equivalence classes. \item $\alpha\den\beta$ if and only if $\alpha$ and $\beta$ share a common geodesic $\bbr$-tree reduction, that is, if and only if there exists $\delta$ with $\alpha\geq_{\bbr}\delta$ and $\beta\geq_{\bbr}\delta$. \end{enumerate} \end{remark}